svenchilton/Deploy-BERT-for-Sentiment-Analysis-with-FastAPI/README.md

 ## Demo

 [The model](https://huggingface.co/lvwerra/bert-imdb) is trained to classify sentiment (negative or positive) on the [IMDB 50K movie review dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews).
+The webservice is hosted at `localhost`, aka `127.0.0.1`, and at a randomly generated ngrok URL which other users can access.
+The ngrok address is printed in the command line when generated and saved in the generated file `public_url` for later use.
 From the command line, you can use the web service to make inferences in the following ways:

 1. A single string
 ```bash